cashmusic/watt/content/work/sofarsounds.md

 But that hardly placates critics in the Bay Area, where start-ups’ profitability often takes a back seat to growth and shareholder returns.
 Sofar, which this year partnered with Airbnb, is backed by venture capital firms to the tune of nearly $6 million, according to [Pitchbook.com](http://pitchbook.com/profiles/sofar-sounds-profile-investors-funding-valuation-and-analysis), in addition to  funds from Virgin Group founder [Richard Branson](http://www.telegraph.co.uk/business/2016/07/14/richard-branson-invests-in-secret-gig-start-up/).
 The company employs more than sixty people worldwide.

-Here’s how it works in ticketed cities: Prospective show-goers apply to attend gigs in a chosen neighborhood on a chosen date and, if selected--since these audiences are “curated”-- purchase a ticket for $15.
+Here’s how it works in ticketed cities: Prospective show-goers apply to attend gigs in a chosen neighborhood on a chosen date and, if selected — since these audiences are “curated” — purchase a ticket for $15.
 Airbnb users can pay $30 for guaranteed admission.
 Hosts volunteer their home or office.
 Performers, scouted by regional volunteers, receive either a video of their set or $100.
 >Sofar puts average attendance at 70, so average shows garner $1000-$2000.

 The performer rate used to be $50.
 An email sent to “alumni” artists about the increase last month — shortly after the publication of a critical [KQED article](https://ww2.kqed.org/arts/2017/04/28/sofar-sounds-house-shows-airbnb-middleman/)— says that “Sofar has never been about the money.”
 Still, it continues, “[N]ow that we’ve reached a point where we’re not losing money on every show, we want to make sure the money is working for the artists as well.”